Stebalien/btrfs-snapshot/README.md

 # BTRFS Snapshot

 A simple set of scripts and systemd units for taking and managing BTRFS snapshots.
-There actual project like [Snapper](http://snapper.io/), [yabsnap](https://github.com/hirak99/yabsnap).
+There actual project like [Snapper](http://snapper.io/) and [yabsnap](https://github.com/hirak99/yabsnap), but this one does exactly what I need reliably and predictably with no frills, GUIs, etc.

 ## Installation